Sharron Angle: 2012 elections

 On January 26, 2011, while attending a screening of The Genesis Code in Iowa, a reporter asked Angle if she was considering a run for the White House.
 "I'll just say I have lots of options for the future, and I'm investigating all my options," was her reply.
 By February 10, she had decided against a run.
 On March 16, she announced that she would run for the House seat then held by Dean Heller, who at the time was running for the Senate seat held by retiring John Ensign in 2012, a seat which he was later appointed and subsequently elected.
 A year later, Angle announced she would not be running for any office in 2012.

 National Federation of Republican Assemblies

 Angle became a member of the Nevada chapter of the National Federation of Republican Assemblies (NFRA) in 2006, and in 2007, while she was still polling third in a three-way race, received the endorsements of both the state and national organizations for her United States Senate run.
 After her general election defeat, Angle became President of the Nevada Republican Assembly, and in 2011, Pacific Region Vice President of the national organization.
 In September 2013, Angle was unanimously elected NFRA President at the group's national convention in Dallas, Texas.

+2016 run for U.S. Senate

-Angle said that she would "probably" run for office again and she did not rule out running for the Senate again in 2016 when Harry Reid would be retiring.
-Angle ran in the 2016 Republican primary, finishing a distant second to winner Joe Heck, who garnered 64.9 percent of the vote to Angle's 22.8 percent.
+Angle again ran for the U.S. Senate in 2016 when Harry Reid retired.
+Angle finished a distant second in the Republican primary to winner Joe Heck, who garnered 64.9 percent of the vote to Angle's 22.8 percent.